Azure/DevOps-Self-Hosted/docs/wiki/Creating images with the Azure Image Builder.md

 - `location`: The location to store deployment metadata in.
 This variable is also used as a default location to deploy into, if no location is provided in the parameter files.

 ### Parameters
-Next, we have one deployment file, `image.bicep` that hosts to the two phases in the deployment: Deploy all infrastructure components & build the image.
+Next, we have one deployment file, `image.deploy.bicep` that hosts to the two phases in the deployment: Deploy all infrastructure components & build the image.

 The file comes with out-of-the box parameters that you can use aside from a few noteworthy exceptions:
 - Update any name of a resource that is deployed and must be globally unique (for example storage accounts).